zatoichi-labs/plasma-cash-vyper/README.md

 [OmiseGO](https://github.com/omisego/plasma-cash),
 and the Plasma MVP implementation written in Vyper from [LayerX](https://github.com/LayerXcom/plasma-mvp-vyper).
+It only works with ERC721 tokens, and is optimized for that.

-It serves as the basis for our [PlasmaRifle](https://github.com/GunClear/PlasmaRifle) bridge, although significant modifications are made for the sake of supporting zkSNARKs and GunClear's specific requirements for the project.
+It serves as the basis for our [PlasmaRifle](https://github.com/GunClear/PlasmaRifle) bridge, although significant modifications are made in that project for the sake of supporting zkSNARKs and GunClear's specific requirements for that project.

 Contributions welcome!